LazyRen/LazyRen.github.io/_posts/devlog/development/2020-12-29-oh-my-zsh-setup.md

 # For Linux
 # JetBrains Mono
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/JetBrains/JetBrainsMono/master/install_manual.sh)"
-# It's a bit trickier for the Linux to install/patch Nerd Font...
+# It's a bit trickier for Linux to install/patch Nerd Font...
 Please check Nerd Font repo for more information.
 ```

 Append `JetBrains Mono` after the `JetBrainsMono Nerd Font Mono` to the font-family setting of your choice of IDE or